andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Rebuilding Scenarios

 _For a friendly neighborhood self-help group, The Forum sure knows how to stay in business.
-Under the guise of "centering your posture" they prey on the weak-minded in an extortion racket.
-Lately, they've expanded to using their "charities" as money-laundering fronts, so you know they're loaded up with loot.
-Don't worry about retribution... we hear they're a non-violent cult._
+Don't worry about retribution, we hear they're a non-violent cult._

 * **_The Laundromat_**  **16**
 * **_The Childrens' Project_** **16**